 While the principles of scientific management unfold its basic philosophy, the important question is how to implement these principles in practicality.
 Below are discussed the techniques as proposed by Taylor for implementing the principles of scientific management.

-Time Study is a technique enabling the managers to determine average time taken by an employee to perform a specific task.
+A) Time Study is a technique enabling the managers to determine average time taken by an employee to perform a specific task.

 - Each and every part of the job is studied in-depth.

 - An average employee with reasonable skill and ability is selected and studied in this technique.

 - A task is assigned to an average worker and time is ascertained using a stop watch for performing that particular job.

 - Taylor proposed that Fair day’s work should be concluded through experiments, observations, and analysis by keeping in view an average worker.